Kainmueller-Lab/arctique/README.md

 python render.py --start-idx 42 --n-samples 1
 ```

 This will render exactly one example with index 42, which implies the seed in the reandom generation process.
 To render more subsequent examples, you can increase the `--n-samples` argument.
 If you want to render examples with different seeds, you can change the `--start-idx` argument.
+NOTE: The rendering process can take a couple minutes per image.
+Hence, we recommend to use HPC with GPU resources for generating large-scale datasets.

 The rendered image and its corresponding mask will be saved in the `rendered` folder with the following structure: